 A condensed version of a research paper I wrote on Robert E. Hunkeler.
-I’ll never post something this long again, I promise.
-Enjoy, in the spirit of Halloween.
+It is a long one.
+Enjoy, in the spirit of Spooktober.

 On January 15, 1949, Robert E. Hunkeler and his grandmother heard strange noises around the house, a picture of Christ shook against the wall, then soon after a series of strange events would leave Robert in a state of possession.
 Robert E Hunkeler’s experience would go on to frame one of the most popular horror novels and films, The Exorcist.

 Priest, Father Raymond J. Bishop, documented the true events surround Robert E. Hunkeler; he kept a journal of the records calling it “case study” (Allen 1993).
 The case study of Robert would be kept secret until a student, William Peter Blatty, would read it during his undergraduate years at the Jesuit University at Georgetown.

 Willaim Peter Blatty went on to publish The Exorcist in 1971, a horror novel based upon Robert E. Hunkeler possession.
 The novel shook the nation and was the New York Times Bestsellers list for 57 weeks straight.
 Two years later the film The Exorcist was released and had similar success.
 Blatty’s adaption of the events sparked a national fear and awareness of possession that still haunts the unconscious of society today.

 Robert lived with his parents and grandmother in Cottage City, Maryland.
 Robert had a close relationship with his Aunt; she would often visit and play various board games with Robert such as the Ouija.
 She was a practicing spiritualist and taught Robert and his mother how to communicate with the spirits.